tomasfarias/airflow-dbt-python/README.md

 airflow-dbt-python requires the latest major version of [`dbt-core`](https://pypi.org/project/dbt-core/) which at the time of writing is version 1.
 Since `dbt-core` follows [semantic versioning](https://semver.org/), we do not impose any restrictions on the minor and patch versions, but do keep in mind that the latest `dbt-core` features incorporated as minor releases may not yet be supported.

-To line up with `dbt-core`, airflow-dbt-python supports Python 3.7, 3.8, and 3.9.
-We also include Python 3.10 in our testing pipeline, although as of the time of writing `dbt-core` does not yet support it.
+To line up with `dbt-core`, airflow-dbt-python supports Python 3.7, 3.8, 3.9, and 3.10.
+However, due to installation conflicts, we only test Python 3.10 with `apache-airflow>=2.2`.

 Due to the dependency conflict, airflow-dbt-python **does not include Airflow as a dependency**.
 We expect airflow-dbt-python to be installed into an environment with Airflow already in it.
 For more detailed instructions see the [docs](https://tomasfarias.github.io/airflow-dbt-python/getting_started.html).